Are you ready for Payment Times Reporting?

-While it may sound simple it’s much more complex to implement and comply with than you might expect…
+The new Payment Times Reporting Act is much more complex to implement and comply with than many organisations might expect.

 Timely and accurate reporting is essential.
-In addition to potential fines for non-compliance, it presents a reputational risk as this data will be made publicly available via the Payment Times Reporting website.
+In addition to potential fines for non-compliance, there is also a reputational risk for reporting entities as this data will be made publicly available via the Payment Times Reporting website.

-Our Payment Times Reporting specialist will work closely with your team to deliver the right foundations for ongoing compliance.
+Our Payment Times Reporting specialists will work closely with your team to deliver the right foundations for ongoing compliance.

 We can help your team to understand the specific requirements of the Payment Times Reporting Act and what the key implications may be across your entire purchase to pay cycle.